-The Contractor is responsible for performing the Work defined by each Task in accordance with the Department of Environmental Services (DES) Contractor Safety Standards, Virginia Uniform Statewide Building Code, the Arlington County DES Infrastructure Design Standards, the Arlington County DES Construction Standards and Specifications, and other applicable federal, state, and/or local regulatory requirements.
-If any Contractor violation of a Code standard results in a construction change order, the Contractor will be liable for any additional costs to the County, including costs of re-design, any additional construction costs, and costs of delay.
+The Contractor is responsible for completing the design work and administering the construction phase of any project in accordance with the Department of Environmental Services (DES) Contractor Safety Standards, Virginia Uniform Statewide Building Code, the Arlington County DES Infrastructure Design Standards, the Arlington County DES Construction Standards and Specifications, and other applicable federal, state, and/or local regulatory requirements.
+If any Contractor violation of a Code, standard or regulation results in a construction change order, the Contractor will be liable for any additional costs to the County, including costs of re-design, any additional construction costs, and costs of delay.